fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Parameters for the \_Range Function.
+Parameters for the Range Throttling Function.

 </dd>
 </dl>